 Apparently, this is a common problem with Nissan Patrol, and it’s a shame no one has mentioned it before.

 Later in the evening, we took a short walk to a small, natural water hole where people can swim.
 We were told ‘only’ freshwater crocodiles live there, but somehow we didn’t dare to jump in.
-The water was not clear and there were a lot of overgrown bushes around.
+The water was not clean and there were a lot of overgrown bushes around.

-Later on Nell arranged the firewood for the evening campfire.
+Later on, Nell arranged the firewood for the evening campfire.
 What was interesting, she cut smaller pieces of wood with scissors.
 The fire was great, there were no mosquitoes and we spent a few hours watching it burn slowly.

 FAQ (Frequently Asked Questions)